5th-14th June 2025 at La Hougue Bie

 With Thanks to Benji Knapper, Dominic Rocca, Susan Kempster and Kate Flatt

 There will be a 15 minute interval in between each piece.
-The programme should be approximately 2 hours in total.
+The programme should last approximately 2 hours in total.

 A note from Helen Oliver